Family Law CASA Staff

 Hannah Farkas joined our team in the Summer of 2013 as our Office Administrator.
 She became Family Law CASA’s Legal Administrator in December 2014.
 Prior to Family Law CASA, Hannah managed a prominent website in the Southeast.
 In college, Hannah volunteered with at-risk youth in school.
 She studied criminal justice and social work in college and hopes that working with Family Law CASA will expose her more to her field of study.
 Outside of work, she loves to travel and explore new cultures with her husband and friends around the world.

 Kristian Kastner joined Family Law CASA as an administrative assistant in February 2015.
-Kristian is a new Seattle resident and recent graduate having earned her MA in International Conflict and Security in Brussels, Belgium, and her BS in Political Science from the University of Tennessee in Chattanooga.
+Kristian is a Tennessee native, new Seattle resident and recent graduate having earned her MA in International Conflict and Security in Brussels, Belgium.
 While in college, she volunteered extensively with the Women’s Action Council, and participated in multiple fundraising events to benefit women and children in the community.
 Outside of the office, Kristian has a passion for international affairs, and she loves to cook, read, and explore the outdoors with her friends and fiancé.

 Lisa Wood Johnston joined Family Law CASA in the fall of 2013, assisting the Director of Development in fundraising efforts.
 She focuses much of her time writing grants for the organization.
 A graduate of the University of Washington with a BA in Communications, Lisa has spent many years in the marketing and Public Relations fields for nonprofit organizations.